515-516-6769

 What is the dominance of the North American market?

 The United States drives the global conversation.
-North America captures roughly 33.93% of global revenue.
+North America accounts for approximately 33.93% of global revenue.
 That global pie is expanding rapidly.

 “The global cosmetic dentistry market size was valued at USD 32.36 billion in 2025.
 The market is projected to grow from USD 35.7 billion in 2026 to USD 98.31 billion by 2034, exhibiting a CAGR of 13.5% during the forecast period.” – Fortune Business Insights

 This dominance comes from high disposable income and a cultural obsession with straight, white teeth.
 Unlike European markets that often favor naturalism, the U.S. demands a standardized, perfected look.
-This standard fuels demand regardless of the economy.
+This standard drives demand regardless of economic conditions.
 Consumer dental spending in the U.S. reached $194 billion in May 2025, an 8% jump from pre-pandemic levels.

 Who are the “high rollers” in dental spending?